cassmastern/lers-sandbox/docs/aws-gcp-azure.md

 # Architectures of AWS, GCP, Azure

-Below are descriptions of AWS, GCP, and Azure architectures at a reasonably high level (to avoid vertigo).
+Architectural descriptions of AWS, GCP, and Azure are presented here at a level crafted for my own reference and growing understanding — detailed enough to be meaningful, yet concise enough to avoid cloud-induced vertigo.

 **Legend for the diagrams**